 I used to bake cookies with my mother when I was but a wee lad, and I always adored eating the raw dough.
 ‘No’ she would say, ‘You’ll get an upset tummy’.
-Now I know that raw eggs are not to be consumed by old people, pregnant women and children.
-But, I was determined to eat the stuff by the bucket load when I was grown up.
+Now I know that raw eggs are not to be consumed by old people, pregnant women and children, even if this has since no longer the case.
+But, at the time, I was determined to eat the stuff by the bucket load once I was grown up.

 Now I am an adult, I haven’t quite gone the whole hog and just made some raw stuff to devour.
 However you can bash this fantastic recipe out in 20 mins if you’re on it and what human with even the faintest memory of being young wouldn’t leap at it?